 For the lowest latency and most interactive applications, use the WebSocket API.
 It lets you stream text input and receive audio chunks in real time over a single persistent connection, which is ideal for chatbots, live assistants, and voice agents.
-For one-shot requests where you only need a stream of audio bytes back, see Streaming instead.

 The WebSocket API is currently only available via raw WebSocket connections.
 SDK support coming soon.